yash-pradhan/java-on-aca/docs/03_lab_openai/03_openai.md

     ![lab 5 ai-gen-code 1](../../images/open-ai-gen-1.png)

-    Follow the steps to make changes to your project.
-To apply the AI-generated code, select **Apply in Editor**.
-For details, refer to the following screenshot.
+    Follow the recommended steps to make changes to your project.
+To apply any AI-generated code snippets, select the **Apply** button at the top right of the sample code box, and complete any subsequent prompts to create or modify files as Copilot recommends:

     ![lab 5 ai-gen-code 2](../../images/open-ai-gen-2.png)